arielalvesdutra/file-random-line/README.md

 # General information

-This application reads one plain text file, sorts one line and display it on terminal.
+This application reads one plain text file, get one random line and display it on terminal.

 Project developed with Python 3 and Unit Tests.